Tesla Autopilot tops China ranking for best Advanced Driver Assistance System

 - Driving ability whit it is raining

-Garage 42’s categories seem appropriate for a test ranking automated driver-assist systems (ADAS) and each appear to hold the same weight in the total score.
-Consumer Reports and Europ NCAP, in its first Assisted Driving Grading system, have scored Tesla’s ADAS using different categories.
+Garage 42’s focus and categories seem appropriate for a test ranking automated driver-assist systems (ADAS) and each appear to hold the same weight in the total score.
+Consumer Reports and Euro-NCAP, in its first Assisted Driving Grading system, have scored Tesla’s ADAS using rather different metrics.

 Tesla was unable to claim lost the top spot in Europe and North America in the past because some categories weighed more than others.
-Consumer Reports in United States ranked Tesla’s ADAS a “distant second” to GM’s Super Cruise, deducting points over Autopilot’s lack of human monitoring features.
-The Euro NCAP and Thatcham Research in Europe penalized Tesla for calling its ADAS “Autopilot,” resulting in a mid-range rank.
+Consumer Reports in United States ranked Tesla’s ADAS a “distant second” to GM’s Super Cruise, deducting numerous points over Autopilot’s lack of human monitoring features.
+The Euro NCAP and Thatcham Research in Europe heavily penalized Tesla for calling its ADAS “Autopilot,” resulting in Autopilot ranking 6th out of 10 systems.